-independent and has designated him as an

-Independent Audit & Supervisory Board

-Member.

-Hiroshi 0 - Mr. Mitani has been appointed as an

-Mitani External Audit & Supervisory Board

-Member because he has a deep

-understanding of not only legal affairs, but

-also of economic, social, and other factors

-that affect the management of a company

-due to his service as a public prosecutor and

-as a member of the Fair Trade Commission.

-Mr. Mitani has never been a major

-shareholder nor has he held a position

-involved in business execution of a major

-business partner of the Company.

-Therefore, Fujitsu considers him

-independent and has designated him as an

-Independent Audit & Supervisory Board

-Member.

-Којі 0 Mr. Hatsukawa is a former CEO Mr. Hatsukawa has been appointed as an

-Hatsukawa of PricewaterhouseCoopers External Audit & Supervisory Board

-Aarata.
-Fujitsu and Member because he has a wealth of

-PricewaterhouseCoopers auditing experience at global corporations

-Aarata have sales business as a certified public accountant, and he has

-dealings associated with broad knowledge of corporate accounting.

-services of the Company, As noted on the left,

-which in fiscal 2014 amounted PricewaterhouseCoopers Aarata, where

-to about ¥200 million.
-Mr. Hatsukawa served as CEO, has a

-business relationship with Fujitsu, but it is

-considered immaterial and not constituting

-a conflict of interest when taking into

-account the size of Fujitsu's total sales.

-PricewaterhouseCoopers Aarata has not

-performed accounting audits for Fujitsu.

-Fujitsu has thus determined that there is no

-risk of a conflict of interest in representing

-the interests of regular shareholders.

-Therefore, Fujitsu considers him to be

-independent and has designated Mr.

-Hatsukawa as an Independent Audit &

-Supervisory Board Member.
+including as a public prosecutor and a commissioner of the Japan Fair Trade Commission.
+Mr. Mitani has never been a major shareholder nor has he held a position involved in business execution of a major business partner of the Company.
+Therefore, Fujitsu considers him independent and has designated him as an Independent Audit & Supervisory Board Member.
+Mr. Hatsukawa is a former Koji Mr. Hatsukawa has been appointed as an Hatsukawa CEO External Audit & Supervisory Board PricewaterhouseCoopers Member because he has a wealth of auditing experience at global corporations Aarata.
+Fujitsu and PricewaterhouseCoopers as a certified public accountant, and he has Aarata have sales business broad knowledge of corporate accounting. with As noted dealings associated on the left, PricewaterhouseCoopers Aarata, services of the Company, where which in fiscal 2016 amounted Mr. Hatsukawa served as CEO, has a to about ¥20 million. business relationship with Fujitsu, but it is considered immaterial and not constituting a conflict of interest when taking into account the size of Fujitsu's total sales.
+PricewaterhouseCoopers Aarata has not performed accounting audits for Fujitsu.
+Fujitsu has thus determined that there is no risk of a conflict of interest in representing the interests of regular shareholders.
+Therefore, Fujitsu considers him to be independent and has designated Mr. Hatsukawa as an Independent Audit & Supervisory Board Member.